percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

 STEP 1: Take a backup from any server on the replication environment, source or replica.
 =========================================================================================

-The following command takes a backup and saves it in the :file:`/data/backups/$TIMESTAMP` folder:
+The following command takes a backup and saves it in the `/data/backups/$TIMESTAMP` folder:

 .. code-block:: bash

    $ innobackupex /data/backups/

-In the destination folder, there will be a file with the name :file:`xtrabackup_binlog_info`.
+In the destination folder, there will be a file with the name `xtrabackup_binlog_info`.
 This file contains both binary log coordinates and the ``GTID`` information.

 .. code-block:: bash

    $ cat xtrabackup_binlog_info
    mysql-bin.000002    1232        c777888a-b6df-11e2-a604-080027635ef5:1-4

 That information is also printed by innobackupex after taking the backup:

 .. code-block:: text